A Reverse Black Hole Information Problem: How to coarse-grain an AdS black hole

 There is not a single precise mixing time for us to match to, because the map from boundary to bulk time slices is one-to-many.
 To elaborate, on the left of Fig.~\ref{fig:IntroFig}, many bulk time slices end at boundary time $t_1$, and it is not a priori clear which $\rho_{\rm bulk}$ to match the coarse-grained boundary state $\overline{\rho(t_1)}$ to.
 Some of these bulk slices do not intersect the black hole horizon, and some do, so a single boundary $\overline{\rho(t_1)}$ cannot simultaneously capture these different bulk states' coarse-grained entropies.
 Rather, for a fixed single boundary time slice, there is in principle a different coarse-grained $\overline{\rho}$ for each choice of bulk slice and its associated $\rho_{\rm bulk}$.
 However, restrictions to bulk time foliations whose time slices are geometrically ``nice" (bounded mean curvature) give state mixing times within a finite range, because all nice slices passing through a cut of the black hole horizon intersect the AdS boundary within an order one boundary time range.
 As a result, for a fixed boundary time, the bulk mixing times span a finite range.
 So, we will be satisfied if $\overline{\rho(t)}$ has a mixing time which matches bulk expectations for a fixed nice bulk time foliation (e.g. maximal volume or constant mean curvature slices) within an order one range.

-The value of $\overline{\rho(t)}$ should be sensitive to the eigenvalues and phases (in a given basis) of $\rho(t)$, because otherwise we get the same $\overline{\rho(t)}$ regardless of the initial state.
+The value of $\overline{\rho(t)}$ should also be sensitive to the phases (in a fixed basis) of $\rho(t)$.
+This is important because time evolution only changes those phases, so a coarse-graining map that is phase-insensitive gives a time-independent $\overline{\rho}$.
 Note that, assuming ergodicity, the long-time average of $\overline{\rho(t)}$ is an entropically dominant gas of Hawking radiation, but $\overline{\rho(t)}$ should still be sensitive to the initial state at intermediate times.
-The sensitivity to the phases of $\rho(t)$ is important because time evolution only changes those phases, so a coarse-graining map that is phase-insensitive gives a time-independent $\overline{\rho}$.

-In Sec.~\ref{sec:Uncertainty}, we motivated the heuristic that, within a given microcanonical window, there is a bipartition of the set of energy eigenstates into integrable and chaotic sectors, splitting the Hilbert space into $\cH = \cH_{\tsc L} \oplus \cH_{\tsc H}$.
+In Sec.~\ref{sec:Uncertainty}, we motivated the heuristic that there is a bipartition of the set of energy eigenstates into integrable and chaotic sectors, splitting the Hilbert space into $\cH = \cH_{\tsc L} \oplus \cH_{\tsc H}$.
 Where appropriate, we will apply this heuristic and coarse-grain the state by replacing unknown exact data from the chaotic sector with its ensemble average.

 We will consider states $\rho$ dual to the formation of both small, unstable AdS black holes and large, stable ones.
-The structure of $\cH_{\tsc{H}}$ is more complicated for the former: as discussed in Sec.~\ref{sec:Uncertainty}, that $\cH_{\tsc{H}}$ contains both small black hole and definite particle number states, but neither are primary or descendant states, because they are not stationary.
-For each type of coarse-graining map, we will start and focus on the minimal version of the prescription, and these give $\overline{\rho}$ that best match $\rho_{\rm bulk}$ for the large AdS black hole, because its $\cH_{\tsc{H}}$ has less structure.
+The structure of $\cH_{\tsc{H}}$ projected onto the microcanonical window is more complicated for the former: as discussed in Sec.~\ref{sec:Uncertainty}, that $\cH_{\tsc{H}}$ contains both small black hole and definite particle number states, but neither are primary or descendant states, because they are not stationary.
+For each type of coarse-graining map, we will start and focus on the minimal version of the prescription, and these give the coarse-grained states $\overline{\rho}$ that best match $\rho_{\rm bulk}$ for the large AdS black hole, because its $\cH_{\tsc{H}}$ has less structure.
 However, we will also discuss modifications and refinements of the prescriptions for matching expectations for small, evaporating black holes.